Advertiser Disclosure

 A few days ago, I came across the United Business card, which quickly piqued my interest.
 Here are the perks that led me to apply:

-• Valuable welcome bonus offer: The card offers 75,000 United miles after you spend $5,000 on purchases in the first 3 months.
-After the $5,000, I will have at least 80,000 United miles, worth roughly $960.
+• Valuable welcome bonus offer: At the time of my application, the card offered 75,000 United miles after spending $5,000 on purchases in the first 3 months.
+After the $5,000, I would have at least 80,000 United miles, worth roughly $960.

 • Solid bonus for purchasing United flights: The card earns 7 points per dollar spent on United flights.
 Since we value United miles at 1.2 cents aipece, that is an effective 8.4 cents per dollar back in value.